The Hao-Ng isomorphism theorem for reduced crossed products: Reduced crossed products and their C*-envelopes

 \begin{proof} By \cite[Theorem 3.8]{katsoulis2006tensor}, Theorem \ref{t:red-cross-iso}, and \cite[Theorem 3.7]{katsoulis2021non}, we have that

 \end{proof}

-Although the strategy presented in \cite{katsoulis2021non} is shown here to be successful in resolving the reduced Hao-Ng isomorphsm in complete generality, the corresponding \emph{full} Hao-Ng isomorphism is more difficult.
+Although the strategy presented in \cite{katsoulis2021non} is shown here to be successful in resolving the reduced Hao-Ng isomorphism in complete generality, the corresponding \emph{full} Hao-Ng isomorphism is more difficult.
 Indeed, it is known that the full Hao-Ng isomorphism is equivalent to the commutation of the $\rC^*$-envelope and the full crossed product for tensor algebras \cite[Theorem 4.9]{katsoulis2021non}.
 As before, it would suffice to prove an analogue of Theorem \ref{t:red-cross-iso} for full crossed products.
 Unfortunately, this fails for arbitrary operator algebras \cite[Theorem 5.7]{harris2019crossed}, while it is unknown whether it is valid for the class of tensor algebras.
 Thus, a more nuanced approach would be necessary to resolve the full Hao-Ng isomorphism in complete generality.

-\textbf{Acknowledgments.} The authors are grateful to Boyu Li for several fruitful discussions held at New Mexico State University and electronically over Zoom, and to Boris Bilich and Jamie Gabe for suggestions and comments on the paper.
+\textbf{Acknowledgments.} The authors are grateful to Boyu Li for several fruitful discussions held at New Mexico State University and electronically over Zoom, and to Boris Bilich and Jamie Gabe for suggestions and comments on a previous version of the paper.
 The authors are especially grateful to Rapha\"el Clou\^atre for pointing out a missing argument in a preliminary version of the paper.